apelade/sto/README.md

                         Multi-platform including c9.io, Linux, Windows
                                 Fresh Libs  ~  Freely Hosted

-#### Since this is a learning project, I implement __before__ looking at the way others do it or using a package.
-That shows in project stucture, crud support, login, the client, etc. Grappling with these basic problems gives one a good feel for the platform while exercising creative problem solving, but this is not a recipe of best practices.
+#### Since this is a learning project, I implement *before* looking at the way others do it or using a package.
+That shows in project stucture, crud, login, the client, etc. Grappling with these basic problems gives one a good feel for the platform while exercising creative problem solving, but this is not a recipe of best practices.